sparkflows/sparkflows-docs/docs/rest-api/rest-api-python/python-token.rst

-Accessing REST API using Python & Tokens
+Accessing REST API Using Python & Tokens
 ====================================

-Below are examples of Python code for accessing the Fire REST API using Python.
+Below are the examples of Python code for accessing the Fire REST API using Python.

 Get Processor Count
 --------------------

-The below code in Python invokes the Fire Insights REST API to calculate number of processors list available in Fire Insight.
+The below code in Python invokes the Fire Insights REST API to calculate the number of processor list available in the Fire Insight.

   ::